renierr/wcag_checker/README.md

 To see the help message for the script, run the tool with the `-h` or `--help` option

 The script will analyse the website and generate a report based on the selected format.
-It has 2 modes `axe` or `contrast`.
-Dependent on the mode other options are needed or not used.
+It has runners to analyse the inputs (`axe` or `contrast`).
+Dependent on the runner other options are needed or not used.

 You can also use the `--debug` flag to enable debugging mode, which provides additional information about the script's execution.